-If you are thinking of going to Costa Rica in the rainy season my advice is to absolutely go.
-It doesn’t normally rain all day.
-If it had of done though there is nowhere I would have rather been that in my room in Lost Iguana looking out at Arenal Volcano!
-I wrote a post about traveling to Central America in the rainy season that you can read.
-The rain didn’t affect my visit at all, just take your umbrella!
+If you‘re considering visiting Costa Rica in the rainy season, my advice is to go!
+Typically, it won’t rain all day, so plan your activities intentionally, and you should be okay.
+Even if it was raining nonstop, there’s nowhere I would have rather been than in my Lost Iguana room overlooking Arenal Volcano.
+I wrote a post about traveling to Central America in the rainy season that you can read here.
+The rain didn’t affect my Costa Rica visit—don’t forget your umbrella.

-This is my favorite resort in Costa Rica.
-La Fortuna is an idyllic location.
-I really can’t recommend a stay in Lost Iguana enough.
-If you go there please also make sure you plan a full day of activities in Mistico Park too!
+Lost Iguana Resort and Spa is officially one of my favorite La Fortuna Costa Rica resorts!
+La Fortuna is idyllic, and I can’t recommend a stay at Lost Iguana enough.
+If you visit this Costa Rica volcano resort, plan a full day of activities in Mistico Park.

-My only negative was that because it is a resort there isn’t much choice if you don’t want to eat in the resort.
-You aren’t really in walking distance from any other restaurants.
-This is why I would highly recommend renting a car for your stay in Costa Rica.
-It’s by far the most convenient and cheapest way of being able to explore Costa Rica.
-Taxis are expensive, as are shuttles.
-Having a rental car will not only save you money but it will give you far more flexibility for your vacation.
+The only negative to my stay at the Lost Iguana was the limited dining options.
+Since you can’t walk to nearby restaurants, I recommend renting a car for your Costa Rica stay.
+This is the most convenient and cheapest way to explore Costa Rica.
+Taxis and shuttles are expensive, so having a rental car will save you money and give you more flexibility for your vacation.

-I really hope you have enjoyed this review and I would love to hear from you if you are planning a trip to Lost Iguana.
-Feel free to contact me directly if you have any questions.
+I hope you’ve enjoyed this review, and I would love to hear from you if you plan a trip to Lost Iguana.
+Feel free to contact me directly if you have any questions!

 Take a read of my top articles: